Working Groups of COBALT/Team Zostera

 Team Preparing for Working Group #5: Digital Twin Development

-This WG will be convened by Glenn Page and Co-convened by Max Zahniser
+This WG is convened by Glenn Page and Co-convened by Max Zahniser

 Glenn Page